WatermelonSalt/IcoSet/README.md

 `python IcoSet.py -c "path/to/your/config.json"`

 Where, you have to replace the path with your path

+Also, you can do `python IcoSet.py -h` for help

 There will be a release with the python embeddable package in  case if you don't have `Python` too